ibalosh/parking-lot/README.md

 1. **Pessimistic Locking** - Used in `PaymentService` and `create_ticket_with_lock` to prevent race conditions in high-concurrency scenarios (duplicate payments, overbooking).

-2. **Service Layer** - `PaymentService` extracts complex payment logic from the controller, making it easier to test and maintain.
+2. **Service Layer** - `PaymentService` extracts payment logic from the controller, making it easier to test and maintain.

 3. **Active Tickets Scope** - Only active tickets count toward capacity; returned tickets free up spaces immediately.